Box 12W - HSA Employer Contributions

-From past experience, W2 Box 12W appears to be one of the most commonly confused items because it is nonsensical.
-People consider money deferred from their paychecks as “their” contributions to their HSA's.
+Based on our experience, W-2 Box 12W is one of the most commonly confused items because it is nonsensical; people consider money deferred from their paychecks as “their” contributions to their health savings account (HSA).

-However, any amounts listed in Box 12W will reflect amounts for which an employee's taxable wages have already been reduced; saving the employee from taxes once already.
-This tax savings was accomplished because technically the employee had actually elected to contribute to their HSA under an employer's Section 125 plan.
+However, any amounts listed in Box 12W reflects amounts for which an employee's taxable wages have already been reduced (saving the employee from taxes once already).
+This tax savings was accomplished because technically the employee elected to contribute to their HSA under an employer's Section 125 plan.

 Explained Another Way

-- If the HSA contribution was excluded from the wages shown on the W2, then they were considered pretax deductions under an employer's S125 plan & the amount should be included in box 12W.
+- If the HSA contribution was excluded from the wages shown on the W-2, then they were considered pretax deductions under an employer's S125 plan and the amount should be included in Box 12W.

-If an employee had an individual health plan or coverage through a spouse's employer, but wanted to contribute funds from their pay into an HSA account.
-They would set up a direct deposit into the account just like a traditional checking direct deposit.
-However, because the employee is not covered under the employer's health plan and/or Section 125 plan the employee wouldn't be allowed to defer from their wages pretax as it wouldn't be permissible.
+After-tax HSA contributions are made by employees with an individual health plan or coverage through a spouse's employer.
+To contribute to the HSA, these employees set up a direct deposit into the account just like a traditional checking direct deposit.
+However, because the employee is not covered under the employer's health plan and/or Section 125 plan, it is not permissible for the employee to defer their wages pretax.